Topppy/learn-redux/bindActionCreators.md

 }

 ```
-As we learned before in compose.md function bindActionCreator equals to '''bindActionCreator = compose(actionCreator, dispatch)'''.
+As we learned before in compose.md function bindActionCreator equals to '''bindActionCreator = compose(dispatch, actionCreator)'''.